asqwerty666/asqwerty666/README.md

 ![status](surfskate.jpg)

-I'm currently working in new working methods for MRI and DTI.
+I'm currently working on new implementations of working methods for DTI and looking for how to interate them on XNAT.